 The following shows the vision benefits (including vision exams, lenses, and frames when applicable) available under this plan for enrolled members when performed or prescribed by a licensed ophthalmologist or licensed optometrist.
 Coverage for pediatric services will end on the last day of the month in which the enrolled member turns 19.
-Medical deductible, co-payment, and/or co-insurance for covered charges apply to the medical plan's out-of-pocket limit.
+Co-payment and/or co-insurance for covered charges apply to the medical plan's out-of-pocket limit.

 If charges for a service or supply are less than the amount allowed, the benefit will be equal to the actual charge.
-If charges for a service or supply are greater than the amount allowed, the expense above the allowed amount is the member's responsibility and will not apply toward the member's medical plan deductible or out-of-pocket limit.
+If charges for a service or supply are greater than the amount allowed, the expense above the allowed amount is the member's responsibility and will not apply toward the member's medical out-of-pocket limit.